Cherreads

 Arsh raised an eyebrow.
 "You sure you're talking about him or yourself?"

 Aarav didn't respond.
-He walked off, heart beating faster than it should have.
-He hated this - this weird tension, this uninvited guilt.
+He walked off, his heartbeat faster than it should have.

 And he didn't realize that a few steps away, someone had heard every word.